TheMarex/ba-thesis/text/5_stabilizer.md

 We can now transform the torques form our local coordinate system to the coordinate system of the corresponding foot yielding $\tau^d_L$ and $\tau^d_R$.

-\todo{Cite kajita paper from 2005 that outlines the motivation for doing pose control}

 Now that we have obtained the reference torques, we can try to control the torque in each angle using the measured torques $\tau_R$ and $\tau_L$.
 However since we assume a position controlled robot, the torque differences need to be translated into pose changes.